rotkehlxen/suncal/README.md

 ```bash
 --timezone  Europe/Kyiv
 ```
-The parsing of the timezone is case-insensitive, meaning you could also provide timezone string `europe/kyiv` or `Europe/kyiv` instead.
+The parsing of the timezone is case-insensitive, meaning you could e.g. also provide timezone string `europe/kyiv` or `Europe/kyiv` instead.

 ## Create astronomical calendars directly in your personal Google Calender